Event-based reconstruction of time-resolved centreline deformation of flapping flags: Benchmark of the algorithm using a simulated stream of events

 In this section we test the robustness of the proposed method using synthetic data.
 A total of \num{400} kinematics that are qualitatively similar to flapping flags are generated and exported in a video format.
 These kinematics consist of a sum of a travelling wave and a standing wave with a growing amplitude envelope along the flag (supplementary video S1).
 The frequency, wavelength and weight of both waves are randomly sampled to obtain a group of kinematics with peak-to-peak amplitudes $2A/L$ ranging from \numrange{0.085}{1.05} and wavelengths $\lambda/L$ ranging from \numrange{1.5}{3.0}.
 The videos of the simulated motions are converted into streams of events using the function \verb|SimulatedEventsIterator| from Metavision SDK \cite{prophesee_metavision_2023}.
 These video-to-events simulations estimate successive changes of intensity between frames to mimic the properties of an event-based camera and output a file containing a stream of events \cite{gehrig_video_2020,hu_v2e_2021}.
 We use our algorithm to reconstruct the deformation for a fixed duration of the recording corresponding to \numrange{3}{6} flapping periods using $\kindex{N}{j} = 10$ joints.

-The results of the comparison between the obtained shape $x(s,t),y(s,t)$ with the known input reference $\kindex{x}{ref}(s,t),\kindex{y}{ref}(s,t)$ are presented in \cref{fig:kinematic_variations}.
+The results of the comparison between the obtained shape $\left(x(s,t),y(s,t)\right)$ with the known input reference $\left(\kindex{x}{ref}(s,t),\kindex{y}{ref}(s,t)\right)$ are presented in \cref{fig:kinematic_variations}.
 To evaluate the quality of the results, we propose different metrics to quantify the error in the reconstruction of the overall flag shape and the tip motion, and a modal-decomposition-based metric to compare the flapping dynamics.
 The instantaneous reconstruction error of the overall shape is calculated as the root-mean-square of the difference between the reconstructed and the reference position along the curvilinear abscissa (\cref{fig:kinematic_variations}.a):

-For each flag we take the maximum of \kindex{\varepsilon}{RMS} over time as our shape-based metric.
-It gives an overall indication of the quality of the instantaneous shape reconstruction.
+The integral uses the smoothened piece-wise polynomial curve $\left(x(s,t),y(s,t)\right)$ with spatial discretisation $\dd s$ obtained by applying the modified Akima cubic Hermite interpolation of the Cartesian coordinates $(kindex{x}{k}, \kindex{y}{k})$ of the joints of the chain-like structure.
+For each reconstructed time-series we take the maximum of \kindex{\varepsilon}{RMS} over time as our shape-based metric to evaluate the quality of the instantaneous shape reconstruction.
 The displacement of tip of the flag plays an important role in the wake formation and the characterisation of the flapping dynamics.
 Therefore, we also consider a tip-based metric to evaluate our algorithm.
 As a tip-based metric we use the temporal root-mean-square value of the Euclidean distance $\delta(t)$ between the reconstructed location and the reference location of the tip (\cref{fig:kinematic_variations}.b):

 The final metric we use to evaluate our algorithm's performance to reconstruct the flapping flag's dynamics is the travelling wave index $\mathcal{I}$.
 The travelling wave index indicates the relative contribution of travelling waves versus standing waves to the dynamics of a flapping motion \cite{feeny_complex_2013}.
 If the flapping motion is a pure standing wave, $\mathcal{I} = 0$, if the motion is a pure travelling wave, $\mathcal{I} = 1$.
 The travelling wave index is obtained using the complex orthogonal decomposition of the spatio-temporal evolution of the flag's shape.
 Matching travelling wave indices between the reconstructed deformations and the input shapes indicate a reliable reconstruction of the flapping dynamics.